tautology-labs/mirror-protocol/rfc/mirror_protocol.md

 ### 2.3 Session-Level Disclosure

-Disclosures must be visible within the UI at time of use.
+Disclosures must be visible within the UI at the time of use.

 Affected users must be notified when entering or exiting emotionally relevant session states.